cyberops7/garage-discordbot/README.md

 [2025-03-05 04:39:39] [INFO   ] uvicorn.access: GET /healthcheck HTTP/1.1 200 OK
 ```

+### Available tags
+Each image will be published with 4 tags: `latest`, the major version, the minor version, and the patch version.
+For example, for a version of 1.3.12, the tags would be:
+- `latest`
+- `v1`
+- `v1.3`
+- `v1.3.12`

+This gives you flexibility in how discrete you want to be in choosing the version of the bot that you run.
+I strongly discourage using `latest`.
+You never know what might get written over that tag,
+and the next time you restart your container there would be a decent chance of pulling a broken or
+unexpected image.

 ### Docker
 Make your own copy of the `sample.env` for yourself with your bot token.
 The `.env` file is `.gitignore`'d to keep any tokens out of Git.